ccarabine/payrollapp/docs/user_manual.md

 ___
 ### Overall employees’ pay for week selected report
-Type "1" from the display payroll menu and press enter to goto the "Overall employees’ pay for week selected" report
+Type "1" from the display payroll menu and press enter to go to the "Overall employees’ pay for week selected" report

 Enter the payroll week